 Perhaps no place was as visibly impacted by the COVID-19 pandemic than downtown San Francisco.
 Downtown office attendance dropped to less than 20% and businesses shuttered as resident, commuter, and visitor trips dropped precipitously.

 Transit ridership plummeted, resulting in a fiscal crisis for transit agencies, while roadway speeds increased, potentially contributing to higher levels of collisions, deaths, and injuries.
 Today, workers and visitors are returning to downtown, and while transit ridership is rising steadily and traffic increases are largely concentrated on regional freeways, overall trip-making remains below pre-pandemic levels.
-This report reveals the major travel trends and insights of the post-pandemic era to date, providing quantitative information on changes, as measured through household travel surveys, the U.S. Census Bureau, and other economic and traffic data.
+This document seeks to shed light on the major travel trends and insights of the post-pandemic era to date, providing quantitative information on changes, as measured through household travel surveys, U.S. Census, and other economic and traffic data.

-Key findings in the areas of travel behavior, transportation system performance, population, and economy of both Downtown San Francisco as well as the city and county overall include:

-This report reveals the major travel trends and insights of the post-pandemic era to date
+Key findings in the areas of travel behavior, transportation system performance, population, and economy of both Downtown San Francisco as well as the City and County overall include: This document seeks to shed light on the major travel trends and insights of the post-pandemic era to date